woman taking an online yoga course to combat fatigue

 Concerning Yin yoga, it stretches the soft tissues of the body, which allowsIncreased blood circulation and reduction of muscle tension.
 Therefore, the fatigue decreases Also.

-Then we saw that meditation has many benefits for the body, mind and soul.
+Then we saw that meditation has many benefits for body, mind and soul.
 Meditation involves focusing on your breathing and reconnecting with yourself, with regular practice, you will find that you will accumulate less stress, anxiety, you will have an easier time concentrating and more clarity.
 It also improves compassion and understanding towards others, as well as emotional well-being.

 Visualization and breathing combat fatigue by alerting your mental strength and creating a feeling of well-being.